ta-tikoma/phalcon-volt-filter-translate/README.md

     )
 ));
 ```
-+ Add to app/services.php
+**Add to app/services.php**
-..+ Add translate service (for example, I set only one file for translate, you can add switch):
++ Add translate service (for example, I set only one file for translate, you can add switch):
 ```php
 ...
 /**